AdobeDocs/experience-manager-screens.en/help/user-guide/managing-channels.md

 The next step after creating a channel and adding/editing content in your channel is to learn how to create a location and display.
 Furthermore, then assign a channel to that display.

-See the following resources for next steps:
+See the following resources for the next steps:

 * [Create and Manage Channels](managing-channels.md)
 * [Create and Manage Locations](managing-locations.md)